-Moravian kolache or Dvojctihodné koláče?
+➜ Moravian kolache or Dvojctihodné koláče?

 I’ll tell you a little secret.
-The Czech Republic contains three historical areas, Bohemia, Moravia, and Silesia.
+The Czech Republic contains three historical areas: Bohemia, Moravia, and Silesia.
 These kolache are called Moravian only by us Bohemians, but in Moravia, they call them Dvojctihodné koláče.

 The word Dvojctihodné means that they are filled with two different varieties of filling.
 You will find creamy cheese filling inside, usually made from Czech tvaroh, which is a type of fresh cheese.
-Plum jam is then placed on the top and the whole beauty is sprinkled with streusel topping (drobenka).
+Plum jam is then placed on top and the whole beauty is sprinkled with streusel topping (drobenka).

 TIP: Here is a recipe for classic Czech kolache

-Pronunciation
+➜ Pronunciation

 I recorded a short audio clip on how to pronounce the Czech word "moravské koláče".

 You’ll need ingredients for yeast dough, two kinds of filling (cream cheese and plum jam), and a streusel topping.
-Plus, one egg for the egg wash to brush kolache before putting them to bake into the oven.
+Plus, one egg for the egg wash to brush kolache before putting them into the oven.

 Ingredients for yeast dough: